 A walk along the Museum Embankment is best done in springtime.
 This promenade runs through the city center, lined with the best museums in Frankfurt.
 These include the German Film Museum, fine art at the Städel Museum, and Senckenberg Museum (one of largest museums dedicated to natural history in Germany).

-On Saturdays (from 9:00 to 14:00) this area is a hunting ground for bargains as the site of Frankfurt's largest Flohmarkt (flea market).
+On Saturdays (from about 9:00 to 14:00) this area is a hunting ground for bargains as the site of Frankfurt's largest flohmarkt (flea market).
 It is much better to do your shopping when it is not raining.